MystenLabs/walrus-sui-archival/website/README.md

 2. Creates a transaction that splits the exact amount you want to contribute
 3. Calls `archival_blob::deposit` to transfer the tokens to the shared fund
 4. Signs and executes the transaction through your wallet using the Wallet Standard API

+## Extending Blobs

+The website includes an automated blob extension feature that helps maintain the archival system.

+### How to Extend Blobs

+Once your wallet is connected:

+1. The "Extend Blobs" section appears in the Archival Blob Management area
+2. Enter the number of blobs you want to extend (max 100)
+3. Click **"Extend Blobs"**
+4. The system will:
+   - Fetch the current Walrus epoch from the blockchain
+   - Query blobs expiring within the next 3 epochs
+   - Create a Programmable Transaction Block (PTB) to extend the selected blobs
+5. Approve the transaction in your wallet
+6. Wait for confirmation

+**Important Notes:**
+- Each call extends selected blobs by **5 epochs**
+- Maximum 100 blobs can be extended at once
+- Uses funds from the shared fund (no personal WAL required)
+- Requires wallet connection to sign the transaction

+### Technical Details

+The extend blobs process:

+1. **Fetch Walrus Epoch**: Reads the current epoch from the Walrus system object (`0x6c2547...`)
+2. **Query Expiring Blobs**: Calls `/v1/app_blobs_expired_before_epoch?epoch=X` where X = current epoch + 3
+3. **Build PTB**: Creates a single transaction with multiple `extend_shared_blob_using_shared_funds` calls
+4. **Execute**: Signs and executes the PTB to extend all selected blobs by 5 epochs

 ## License